 Pickling is the process used on new gas lines to pre-odorize or saturates the line with odorant so that the pipe stops adsorbing the odorant.
-In this case, the line may be initially dosed with the extra odorant, perhaps by using a temporary odorizer.
-The odorant is monitored on the back end of the pipeline for detection.
-The pickling usually continues until the gas odorant level at the tail end of the line is comparable to the beginning or at the odorizer.
+The line may be dosed initially with the extra odorant, perhaps by using a temporary odorizer.
+The odorant is monitored for detection on the back end of the pipeline.
+The pickling usually continues until the gas odorant level at the tail end of the line is comparable to the beginning or at the odorizer

-There are three methods of pickling gas pipe:
+There are three main methods of pickling gas pipe:

 - Injection of highly odorized gas (>40 PPM)

 - Continuous injection of a controlled dosage of liquid odorant through the pipeline